Department of Neurology Education

 Our program for medical students offers advanced research opportunities with neurology mentors.
 Our Divisions of Neuro-Epidemiology and Global Health provide resources, research support, and unique experiences for residents, fellows, students, and faculty.

-Our mission is to train clinically competent, board-eligible neurologists; nurture clinical and basic neuroscience research; educate medical students in neurology; and provide diagnostic and therapeutic services, all supported by our department’s many resources.
+Our mission is to train clinically excellent, board-eligible neurologists; nurture clinical and basic neuroscience research; educate medical students in neurology; and provide diagnostic and therapeutic services, all supported by our department’s many resources.
 Our numerous faculty provide expertise in the many subspecialty areas of a contemporary neurological practice.
 Our comprehensive inventory of the most current diagnostic equipment helps us diagnose both routine and unusual neurological disorders.
 NYU Langone basic neuroscience faculty collaborate with us in the study of fundamental mechanisms in neurophysiology, neurochemistry, neurogenetics, neuroimmunology, and vision science.

 Over the past several years, our faculty have launched numerous specialty care and research centers at NYU Langone, providing a wide range of neurological care services that attracts physicians and patients alike.
 These specialty care centers treat conditions such as Parkinson’s disease, neuromuscular disorders, neurogenetic diseases, brain cancer, headaches in children, traumatic brain injury, cerebral palsy, aging and memory disorders, epilepsy, developmental disorders, language and learning disorders, autonomic diseases, and stroke.

-Residency Coordinator, Neurology Residency: Manhattan Track and Neurology Residency: NYU Langone Hospital—Brooklyn Track
+Sr. Residency Coordinator, Neurology Residency: Manhattan Track and Neurology Residency: NYU Langone Hospital—Brooklyn Track

 Program Coordinator, Neurology Residency: Manhattan Track